A Woman Marries A Man In European/Christian Tradition, Man Marries A Woman In Igbo/African Traditions – The Fallout

 Nevertheless, African traditional wedding is regulated by customary laws.
-And customary law is recognised by the Nigerian constitution if you live in Nigeria.
+And customary law is recognized by the Nigerian constitution if you live in Nigeria.

 However, it is usually the wives who request church/registry weddings, perhaps because they know that their rights are well protected under English law.
 But their husbands oblige them believing that it is the only way of proving their marriages before the law.

 Your African traditional wedding is conducted under the customs and traditions of the people, which are enforced by the customary courts.
-And the customary courts are recognised by the constitution.
+And the customary courts are recognized by the constitution.

 All you have to do is to register your traditional wedding at your local government council and a traditional marriage certificate will be issued.